v-hearya/skype-docs/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-DelegatePermissions.md

 # AAD Auth Failures - Client requesting resource not in requiredResourceAccess list

-_"The client application has requested access to resource 'https://webdir.online.lync.com.' request has failed because the client has not specified this resource in its requiredResourceAccess list."_
+<em>"The client application has requested access to resource '<https://webdir.online.lync.com>.' request has failed because the client has not specified this resource in its requiredResourceAccess list."</em>

 _**Applies to:** Skype for Business 2015_